calci/C-Compiler/README.md

 The constructs supported by the compiler are

-1.Simple Variable declaration and initialization
+1.Simple Variable declaration and initialization.

-2.Any Dimension Array declaration and initializatio.
+2.Any Dimension Array declaration and initialization.
 (Error on Redeclaration,Undeclaration,Dimension Mismatch,etc.)

 3.If Else Constructs

 4.While Loop Constucts(Simple Sorting Programs)